 Understanding the benefits of including local culture, history, and art into community projects, the City continues to identify opportunities for art integration within the Wake BRT corridor projects.
 Art can transform civic spaces, foster shared community interactions, and celebrate unique stories and collective history.
 Furthermore, high-quality art and design can improve the customer experience and increase ridership while creating a sense of identity and adding vibrancy to transit systems.

-New Bern Avenue Artists
+New Bern Artists

 In Fall 2021, Calls for Artists were published for the purpose of hiring North Carolina artists to create artwork along the Wake BRT: New Bern Avenue corridor.
 After reviewing all application submittals, semifinalists were chosen and interviewed by selection panels.
 The selection panels consisted of representatives from St. Augustine University, the Public Art and Design Board, New Bern Avenue Corridor Alliance, the Bicycle and Pedestrian Committee, and local artists and community members.
 A total of 11 artists were selected.
 View a collective biography of the New Bern artists

-Artist in Residence Program
+New Bern Artist in Residence

 In Fall 2020, Dare Coulter was selected as the Artist in Residence to assist with art integration into the Wake BRT program.
 On a system level, Dare worked to identify “blank canvases” (areas to integrate art) where future artwork will be considered for the entire BRT system.
 Then, along the Wake BRT: New Bern Avenue corridor Dare created conceptual ideas and inspiration for art integration through community engagement and outreach.